yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 * A list of questions, see below.
 Some analytics, including the total number of participants seen, the total number of hums taken, number of unique IPs etc. Analytics are open to all participants.
 * Expiry time of the room.
-* A “get summary” button that enables downloading (e.g. as JSON) a summary of all analytics, questions and results, so they can be used in the meeting minutes.
+* A "get summary" button that enables downloading (e.g. as JSON) a summary of all analytics, questions and results, so they can be used in the meeting minutes.
 This button is available to everybody.
 * A way to close the room even before it has expired.
 Available only to admins.

 # Hum Questions
 Questions are typically entered on-the-fly by the admin, during the meeting.
 So the interface must be very minimal/simple.

 * Introductory text (up to 2-3 lines of text).
 * Between 2-4 options, with text and a button for each.
-“I don’t understand the question” shall be suggested as one of the options, however it should be possible to delete it.
+"I don't understand the question" shall be suggested as one of the options, however it should be possible to delete it.
 * A link or popup with the detailed rules for consensus for this question, visible to all participants.

 For example: